 Q: Are there different varieties of tamari soy sauce?

-There are no varieties of tamari soy sauce, like a like or dark variety similar to soy sauce.
+There are no varieties of tamari soy sauce, like a dark variety similar to soy sauce.

 Q: Does tamari soy sauce contain MSG?